 Joint replacement is an option you might need to consider if your joints deteriorate to the point where conservative treatments are no longer working.
-If you’re facing joint replacement surgery, you want the very best orthopedic surgeons, like the highly experienced team at Capital Orthopaedics & Sports Medicine, PC.
+If you’re facing joint replacement surgery, you want the very best orthopedic surgeons, like the highly experienced team at Capital Orthopaedics & Sports Medicine.
 They have considerable expertise in carrying out joint replacement surgery and use minimally invasive techniques whenever possible.
 Call one of their branches in Clive, Ankeny, or Indianola, Iowa, to find out more, or book an appointment online.

 Joint replacement is an option for patients whose joints are so badly damaged or deteriorated that no other treatment is going to help.

 If there are any parts of your joint that could be saved, you might only need a partial joint replacement.
 If the whole joint is beyond repair, then you would need a total joint replacement.

 Your surgeon at Capital Orthopaedics & Sports Medicine, PC, replaces your joint with a device called a prosthesis that’s designed to work in the same way as your natural joint.
 The prosthesis could be made of metal, plastic, ceramic, or a combination of materials.

 Knees and hips are the joints most often replaced, but joint replacement is also suitable for shoulders, wrists, elbows, and ankles.

 If you have a painful joint condition, the team at Capital Orthopaedics & Sports Medicine, PC, can in most cases create a treatment plan for you that relieves pain and stiffness without you needing surgery.

 Noninvasive treatments like physiotherapy, medication, and activity modification can be highly effective in relieving joint pain, and there’s a fully equipped physical therapy department at Capital Orthopaedics & Sports Medicine, PC.
 However, there are times when conservative options aren’t enough.